ajhPHROS/MATH-6600/README.md

 # MATH 6600: Methods of Applied Mathematics

 This is the main repository of course materials for MATH 6600 at RPI, Fall 2024.
 The syllabus is posted in the README below.
-Lecture notes, homework, exams, and supplementary materials will be posted here or linked via LMS (RCS access only).
+Lecture notes, homework, exams, and supplementary materials will be posted here or linked through Piazza and Gradescope (RCS access only).

 > **Course description (from [RPI Catalog](https://catalog.rpi.edu/preview_course_nopop.php?catoid=11&coid=18982))**
 >